KAGE NETWORK (KAGE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 KAGE NETWORK Historical Price

-According to the latest data gathered on KAGE NETWORK live price page, the current price of KAGE NETWORK is 0.01266094USD.
-The circulating supply of KAGE NETWORK(KAGE) is 100.00M KAGE , giving it a market capitalization of $1.27M.
+According to the latest data gathered on KAGE NETWORK live price page, the current price of KAGE NETWORK is 0.0079526USD.
+The circulating supply of KAGE NETWORK(KAGE) is 100.00M KAGE , giving it a market capitalization of $794.66K.

 The KAGE NETWORK Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KAGE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.